PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 very-late orchestration, core, pass-efficiency, architecture, and TensorFlow import-blocking tests sequentially.
 Commit and push only; do not create or update a pull request.

+## Post-Split fallback reconciliation implementation checkpoint

+The Split owner, its exact one-key result, and the existing positive guard are unchanged.
+The lowerer now initializes `_post_split_fallback_static_shape_stats` with both complete reconciliation keys set to zero.
+Only a positive `replaced_unsupported_split_with_slice` value replaces that default by calling `_reconcile_static_tensor_shapes(model_ir, include_mutation_count=True)`.

+This is observation-only result plumbing.
+It adds no graph scan, fingerprint, copy, dependency, rewrite, pruning, layout synchronization, or unconditional maintenance work.
+The strict expected-failure contract is now green while the zero/positive Split owner fixtures continue to prove that the raw rewrite counter fully covers its maintenance paths.

+Focused Split/orchestration/architecture validation is `7 passed, 278
+deselected`.
+The broader sequential Split, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `433 passed in 26.91s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, audit the safety-fallback boundary beginning with `_find_unbound_nonconstant_operator_inputs(model_ir)`.
+Characterize the fallback-only reconciliation results and recursive relowering boundaries before changing them; do not alter fallback eligibility or broaden inference validation.
+Commit and push coherent units only, and do not create or update a pull request.